besserwisser/config/nvim/notes.md

 - `<C-e>` and `<C-y>` - **Scroll down** and **scroll up** one line without moving the cursor.
 - `H`, `M`, `L` - Move the cursor to the **top**, **middle**, or **bottom** of the screen.
 - `zz` - **Center** the current line in the window.
 Also works with `zt` (top) and `zb` (bottom).
+- `'m` and `m - Jump to beginning of mark line or exact position of mark.

 ### Editing